asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 ## Background context

-Event-driven architecture (EDA) is a design pattern built around the production, detection, and reaction to events that take place in time.
+Event-driven architecture (EDA) is a design pattern built around the production, detection, and reaction to events which take place in time.
 In this pattern, a message broker, event publishers and subscribers are its main components for event exchange within microservices.

-[Message brokers](/docs/tutorials/getting-started/event-driven-architectures#message-broker) enables asynchronous communications between services so that the sending service need not wait for the receiving service’s reply.
+[Message brokers](/docs/tutorials/getting-started/event-driven-architectures#message-broker) enabled asynchronous communications between services so that the sending service need not wait for the receiving service’s reply.
 This allows interdependent services to “talk” with one another directly, even if they were written in different languages or implemented on different platforms.

-Futhermore, the [Pub/sub](/docs/tutorials/getting-started/event-driven-architectures#publishersubscriber) is appealing for IoT use cases due to two key features: support for flexible coupling between publishers/subscribers and inherent support for point-to-multipoint transmission.
+Furthermore, the [Pub/sub](/docs/tutorials/getting-started/event-driven-architectures#publishersubscriber) is appealing for IoT use cases due to two key features: support for flexible coupling between publishers/subscribers and inherent support for point-to-multipoint transmission.

-[MQTT](https://mqtt.org/), is a well-known protocol that is widely used in IoT applications because it was created particularly to address machine-to-machine (M2M) communication.
+[MQTT](https://mqtt.org/) a very well-known protocol, widely used in IoT applications as it was created particularly to address machine-to-machine (M2M) communication.

 ## Create AsyncAPI document